sts10/medic/readme.markdown

 By default, if your KeePass database uses an _AES_ KDF (key derivation function) Medic will not use your CPU to decrypt your KeePass database.
 That means that if your databases is locked with a high number of AES key transformation rounds, it will take a while for Medic to open your database.

-To solve this, either switch your database's KDF from "AES-KDF" to "Argon2", or install Medic by running this command: `RUSTFLAGS='-C target-cpu=native' cargo install --git https://github.com/sts10/medic`.
-If you've already installed Medic without the RUSTFLAG, try running `RUSTFLAGS='-C target-cpu=native' cargo install --force --git https://github.com/sts10/medic`
+To solve this, either switch your database's KDF from "AES-KDF" to "Argon2", or install Medic by running this command: `RUSTFLAGS='-C target-cpu=native' cargo install --git https://github.com/sts10/medic --branch main`.
+If you've already installed Medic without the RUSTFLAG, try running `RUSTFLAGS='-C target-cpu=native' cargo install --force --git https://github.com/sts10/medic --branch main`

 More info [here](https://github.com/sseemayer/keepass-rs/issues/15#issuecomment-543615390) and [here](https://docs.rs/aes/0.3.2/aes/).